 When will I receive my money after accepting digital payments?

-Depending on the payment method or how it was received, digital payments can take one to three days to process and deposit.
+Depending on the payment method, digital payments can take one to three days to process and deposit.
 Some mobile apps will make money available sooner if they hold the amount you’ve been paid inside the app.
 You should be able to use the money in the app as soon as it shows up to pay for other things.

 With QuickBooks Payments, credit card deposits typically land in your account the next business day.
-If you signed up for the next-day deposit plan for bank transfer (ACH) payments, your bank transfer deposits will, too, so long as deposits are made by 3 PM PT.
+If you signed up for the next-day deposit plan for bank transfer (ACH) payments, your bank transfer deposits will, too, so long as you make deposits by 3 PM PT.

 How do pay-enabled invoices work?